Skip to main content

 Should your child get a flu vaccine every year?

-Yes.
-The CDC and the American Academy of Pediatrics recommend that all children older than 6 months get vaccinated against the flu each year.
+The American Academy of Pediatrics recommend that all children older than 6 months get vaccinated against the flu each year.

-Your baby needs a yearly flu shot because the flu virus changes from year to year.
+Your child needs a yearly flu shot because the flu virus changes from year to year.
 That means the immune system can’t respond quickly enough without the help of vaccines for babies.

 The flu shot isn’t 100% effective.
-But studies show that children who are vaccinated against the flu and then get sick are less likely to develop serious illness
+But children who are vaccinated against the flu and then get sick are less likely to develop serious illness.

-Your child can get their flu shot at the same time as their usual childhood vaccines.
+Your child can get their flu shot at the same time as their other childhood vaccines.
 They can also get a flu shot at the same time as a COVID vaccine.
-With a busy schedule, it can be tough to find a time for a vaccine appointment.
-So many wonder if their child can get the flu shot if they have a cold or mild illness.
-In most cases this is OK.
-But if you aren’t sure how sick they are, it’s best to check with their pediatrician.

 The bottom line